Google Play's billing system is required for developers offering in-app purchases of digital goods and services distributed on Google Play.

 - Purchases of physical services (such as transportation services, airfare, gym memberships, or food delivery); and

 - Payment of a credit card or utility bill.

 Google Play's billing system must not be used for peer-to-peer payments, content that facilitates online gambling, or any product category deemed unacceptable under Google’s Payments Center Content Policies.

-Developers in India have until October 31, 2022 to comply due to unique circumstances with the payments landscape.
+Developers in India have until October 31, 2022 to comply due to unique circumstances with the payments landscape in the country.
 Please visit our FAQ for more details.

-Developers with users in South Korea now have the option to integrate an alternative in-app billing system due to recent legislation.
+Developers with users in South Korea now have the option to integrate an alternative in-app billing system.
 Please visit our FAQ for more details.

 Yes, you can distribute your app however you like.
 As an open ecosystem, most Android devices come preinstalled with more than one store – and users can install others.
 Android gives developers the freedom and flexibility to distribute their apps on other Android app stores, directly from a website, or through device preloads, all without using Google Play's billing system.

 We recognize that the global pandemic has resulted in many businesses having to navigate the challenges of moving their physical business to digital and engaging customers in a new way, for example, moving in-person experiences and classes online.
 For that reason, these businesses will not be required to use Google Play's billing system for the next nine months, and we will continue to assess the situation over the next year.

 Yes.
 Google Play’s developer policies — including the requirement that apps use Google Play’s billing system for in-app purchases of digital goods — apply to all apps on Google Play, including Google’s own apps.

 Yes.
 Outside of your app you are free to communicate with your users about alternative purchase options.
 You can use email marketing and other channels outside of the app to provide subscription offers and even special pricing.